chaseruskin/orbit/docs/src/commands/init.md

 ## __NAME__

-init - initialize an ip from an existing project
+init - initialize a project from an existing directory

 ## __SYNOPSIS__